We invite you to share in the abundance at Dark Wood Farm by joining our CSA!

 How to enroll:

-2017 shares are limited, so please email us from our CONTACT PAGE ASAP to reserve your space.
-Once your spot is confirmed, fill out the registration form and mail it to us with your payment.
+2018 shares are limited, so please email us from our CONTACT PAGE ASAP to reserve your space.
+Once your spot is confirmed, we will provide a registration form for you to fill out and mail it to us with your payment.

 Read on for answers to common questions about the CSA: